GriffithUniLibrary/digital-tools-modular/content/6-publication.md

 description: Youre ready to publish.
 Polish up that paper and upload it, then let the world know.
 ---

-{% include figure.html img="fishing.jpg" alt="Lego figure on a horse with a fishing pole" caption="Fishing for compliments? (image by Reiterlied, licensed under CC BY-NC-SA 2.0)" width="75" float="left" %}
+{% include figure.html img="fishing.jpg" alt="Lego figure on a horse with a fishing pole" caption="Fishing for compliments (image by Reiterlied, licensed under CC BY-NC-SA 2.0)" width="75" float="left" %}

 {% include_relative 6-publication-images.md %}